 Wake, Funeral, Burial, and Memorial Planning

-Although it might not be thought of as an advance directive, you may also have wishes regarding what happens after you die.
-You can use something formal like a “Letter of Instruction” or “Final Instructions” document and include it in your Advance Directives/Living Will, or just a simple letter to your family.
+Although it may not be considered an advance directive, you may have wishes regarding what happens after you die.
+You can use something formal like a “Letter of Instruction” or “Final Instructions” document and include it in your Advance Directives/Living Will, or a letter to your family.

 - Even if you don’t have specific wishes on how to be treated after your death, any arrangements made in advance will help your family.
 While they are experiencing grief and stress, any decisions they don’t have to think about or make will ease their situation.

 - In many states your family is obligated to comply with any written wishes you have made.

 - Most states allow you to assign an individual (Designated Agent) to make legal decisions about these issues and carry out your wishes.

 A lot of the preparation and events following your death may be traditional for religious, cultural, or other reasons.
 However, you may have some particular things that are important to you for your wake, funeral, and disposal of your remains.
 You can choose as few or as many details as you like.

 There are two subsections in the “Information For Families” sections, “Funeral Arrangements” and “Disposition of Remains” that will go into more detail.
 Here is a brief outline of the possible choices you would prefer your family make about your wake, funeral, burial, and memorial planning.

 Funeral homes are a business and strive to make a profit.
 At this time your family is vulnerable and may feel compelled to include expensive options for your wake that only benefit the funeral home.
 You may be able to help them avoid this by making decisions ahead of time about what you want.
 You can even make these arrangements yourself ahead of time.

 Research what may be offered and make your choices accordingly.

 - There are many types of funerals and services that you can consider before deciding.